shakna-israel/NecromancersApprentice/013-Chapter-Thirteen.md

 She was flung up into the open, and she hit the snowy ground running, knowing that time was no longer on her side.

 ---

+Antonio sighed heavily, looking at the remnants of his camp.

+The trolls, vampires and elves had certainly done their job.

+His men were moving around, repairing tents, carting bodies, and salvaging what they could.
+Coals were strewn across the ground near the blacksmith's tent, swords were scattered near the armory, and the shatter toothpicks nearby were the remains of his army's supply for arrows.

+Antonio walked over to his tent with a sigh of frustration, unstrapping his armor as he entered, dropping the chest piece to his left, just as he realised his mistake.

+A small, very sharp, and somewhat shiny blade appeared in his peripheral, and streaked towards him.

+Antonio spun, blocking the blow with his armored arm, and gasped as he felt a second blade ram through his unprotected torso.

+He struggled, fighting, and then he collapsed onto his knees, his mouth dribbling blood as he glared up at his assassin.

+They nodded slowly, surprised, "That was strength, General… But it was also stupid."

+Antonio collapsed backwards, the world going black.

+---

+Emmanuel sighed heavily as he sat on the edge of his hammock, thinking hard.

+He had come all the way from Balsa to make an ally out of Kyle Kilroy, and though his hand was bandaged, having sworn a vow of alliance… Kyle was far from a friend to Balsa.

+Nothing he could think of would influence the young Necromancer in any way that he might consider… Safe.

+The general paused, frowning as he noticed a set of dusty scuff marks by the entry to the tent, and he winced, clenching his fists.

+The marks were smaller than any soldiers boot.

+Emmanuel focused, and began to speak, flames spouting from his hands, "Quaerere intrusus, adolebit -"

+He cut off, gasping, as blood poured from his throat, a small dark sticking out of where his voice box had been, and he tumbled forward onto the ground, his hands spasming.

+---

+Damien yelled angrily, kicking a helmet across the campsite.

+The general clenched his teeth, and tried to calm himself, feeling the eyes of his soldiers as they tried to avoid staring at him.

+Damien spat on the ground, and then turned, and looked around at the soldiers, "Children!"

+He smiled and shrugged, "Children, gather around.
+Let me tell you a story."

+His soldiers began to move slowly and Damien shrugged, "There was once a world.
+It was destroyed by ice and stupidity.
+Out of this world though, life flourished.
+It survived."

+He sighed and shook his head, "But this is where our story goes wrong.
+A man who died, crawled back to life.
+He brought the shadows of the Other Side here, and turned himself into a god."

+Damien clenched his fist, "This man has bound our nation, he has forced his hand against Malata, and we are now bound as his protector, and servant.
+It is the unbreakable vow."

+He could see the emotions staring in his men, and he smiled coyly, "Yet, our queen foresee this.
+Our queen, had me swear an unbreakable vow before we came to this land.
+So I could not be bound by another unbreakable vow."

+Damien smiled softly and shook his head, "We are not bound by the so-called Draco Charter.
+We do not need to remember the beast that was both man and dragon.
+We do not need to serve the dead."

+His soldiers thrust their weapons in the air with a shout and Damien shook his head, "By neither can we fight this threat.
+You cannot kill that which has power over death.
+Today… We return to Malata, to protect it against the coming war… For war has already arrived."

+Damien nodded, "For Malata!
+For our -"

+The general's eyes bulged, and his left cheek twitched.
+His throat had stopped working altogether.
+He couldn't speak… He couldn't breathe.

+He fell onto his knees, his hands too heavy to lift to his neck.

+And then he fell forwards onto his face.

+---

+Candice blinked blearily, fighting back a yawn as confusion washed over her.

+She scratched her head and sat up, pulling a bear rug off herself, as she stared around at the leather tent.

+She had been… Dying.

+Surrounded by snow and ice.

+And now she was in a tent, alone.

+She stood up, clenching her fists, and then her face went bright red, as she realised that she hadn't been wearing anything whilst in the bed.

+She grabbed the bear rug and wrapped it around herself, and stepped out of the tent awkwardly under the weight, and looked around the frozen landscape.

+She saw a lone figure sitting cross-legged beside a hole in the ice, chanting over the water.

+Candice glared at them.

+They'd taken her clothes, what else had they done to her?

+The figure burst out laughing and spun around, "I'm a vitamancer, Miss Silvergate!"

+She blinked in shock, recognising them, "Professor Gallagher."

+The woman shrugged, and stood up, "Nice to see you up and about.
+It was touch and go for a while there, I'm not much of a practiced hand with Sanamancy."

+Candice swallowed, "What happened to my clothes?"

+Brioni Gallagher rolled her eyes, "You were in the snow.
+Wet.
+I was trying to make sure you didn't die."

+Candice smiled weakly, "Right… And now?"

+The professor frowned, "They make up part of the tent.
+If you can get a fire going, we can dry them out."

+---

+Isaac Isaac opened his eyes slowly, feeling like he was crumbling.